-At the end of the financial year 2017/2018, the University's carbon emissions were 22,510 tonnes of CO2e, a reduction of 25% since the baseline year as illustrated in Figure 1 which also shows the 'business as usual', (BAU) trajectory if we had not initiated carbon reduction plans.
-Reductions have been achieved through a down-sizing of the estate; investment in energy efficiency; and the decarbonisation of the electricity grid.
+At the end of the financial year 2016/2017, the University's carbon emissions were 25,363 tonnes of CO2e, a reduction of 15% since the baseline year as illustrated in Figure 1 which also shows the 'business as usual', (BAU) trajectory if we had not initiated carbon reduction plans.
+Reductions have been achieved through a downsizing of the estate; investment in energy efficiency; and the decarbonisation of the electricity grid.
+Since our 2009/10 baseline year the intensity of emissions of our campus buildings measured by the amount of energy per square metre of space has reduced by 25%.
+This is against a backdrop of a 12% increase in the physical campus footprint as illustrated in Figure 2.

 However, these reductions and efficiencies are being offset by continued growth in built development with more highly serviced buildings and greater hours of occupancy.
 This will continue to be a challenge in the years to come and a significant effort will be needed to ensure that existing building efficiency is improved and that any new buildings are designed to be low carbon exemplars.